 In the last article we talked about building our own single coil pickup, so this time, we’ll talk about making double coil guitar pickups.
 If you missed the single coil article, you can check it out here: Building Your Own Electric Guitar Pickups – Part 3.
-And in Building Your Own Electric Guitar Pickups – Part 2, we went over all the tools that you will need, so you might want to have a look at that as well.
-We’ll also try to answer the most common questions as we go.
+In Building Your Own Electric Guitar Pickups – Part 2, we went over all the tools that you will need, so you might want to have a look at that as well.

 About Double Coil, or Humbucker, Pickups